 Congress adopted a bill to extend and expand the Paycheck Protection Program on December 21, 2020.
-Once this bill becomes law, Peach State FCU is no longer accepting new applications from members for the PPP loan.
+Once this bill becomes law, Peach State FCU is accepting new applications from members for the PPP loan.
 The link below will allow you to start a new application or update information or add documents to existing applications is still active, if you have already made an application and have been asked to update it.

 What is the Paycheck Protection Program?

 The Paycheck Protection Program (PPP) is a U.S. Small Business Administration (SBA) federal loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.